2011 Carson City IHOP shooting

-2011 mass shooting in Nevada, U.S.
+Mass shooting in Nevada, U.S.

 On September 6, 2011, a mass shooting occurred in a branch of the IHOP in Carson City, Nevada, United States.
-A gunman, identified as 32-year-old Eduardo Sencion, killed four people, including three members of the National Guard, and wounded seven others, including two members of the National Guard, before fatally shooting himself.
+A gunman, identified as 32-year-old Eduardo Sencion, killed four people and wounded seven others before fatally shooting himself.
+Three of the deceased victims, as well as two of the injured victims, were members of the National Guard.

 Shooting

 At 8:56 a.m., Sencion arrived at a local strip mall in a blue minivan that was registered in his brother's name.
 At 8:57:15 a.m., he got out of his minivan and fired a burst of 30 rounds into the air from his Norinco MAK-90 semi-automatic rifle that had its stock removed and was converted to fully-automatic, a felony under the 1934 National Firearms Act (NFA).
 Sencion reloaded the rifle.
 At 8:57:40 a.m., he walked inside the center's IHOP and made his way to the back where he started shooting.
 He first shot a 67-year-old woman to death and wounded her husband at a table.
 He then targeted a group of uniformed National Guardsmen, all of whom were eating at the same booth next to the table where the elderly couple were shot; five of them were shot, three of them fatally.
 He then turned towards a different row of booths and fired more shots, wounding two more people, including a man who had to have a leg amputated after the shooting.

 Sencion then left the restaurant at 8:58:07 a.m..
 He reloaded his rifle and moved towards the parking lot.
 At 8:58:18 a.m., he ran up to a woman on her motorcycle and shot her head at point blank, wounding her.
 Her life was saved because she was wearing a motorcycle helmet which got shot, while her head underneath was only grazed.
 At 8:58:26 a.m., Sencion began shooting into three nearby businesses and at his own minivan, injuring no one.
 During the massacre, Ralph Swagler, who owned a neighboring restaurant, grabbed his own gun with the intention of shooting Sencion, but was unable to due to the rapid gunfire.
 Sencion stopped shooting at 8:58:37 a.m., and walked towards his minivan while ejecting the magazine from his rifle.
 It is assumed Sencion took out a Colt Agent revolver from his minivan and shot himself in the head between 8:58:40 - 8:58:45 a.m..
 Police arrived at 9:06 a.m..
 Police would later find a Romarm/CUGIR GP WASR-10 rifle and a Glock 26 Gen3 semi-automatic pistol in his van outside the restaurant.
 Due to the severity of the massacre and fears that it would become more widespread, Nevada officials declared a lock-down on the state capitol and Supreme Court buildings for around 40 minutes, while extra security was set up at state and military buildings in northern Nevada.